Everything you need to know about Miley Cyrus and Liam Hemsworth’s 10-year relationship

 - Getty Images/Frazer Harrison

-Cyrus and Hemsworth called it quits in 2010 allegedly because Hemsworth cheated, according to E!
-News.
-They also cited Cyrus’ hectic work schedule as the reason for the split.
+Cyrus and Hemsworth called it quits in August 2010.
+Sources told E!
+News the breakup was because Hemsworth cheated and because of Cyrus’ hectic work schedule.

 September 2010: They were back on.